Q. Why take college classes during high school?

 Q. How much do CHS courses cost?

 A. CHS courses cost a fraction of regular in-state tuition, at $75 per credit.
 Courses range from 1 to 4 credits.
-For Chemistry, there is an additional Lab Fee of $48.
-Financial Assistance is also offered through CHS.
+Need-based scholarships are also offered through CHS.

 Q. Do I need to take other classes before I can take CHS courses?